erikrose/blessings/README.rst

   * introduced ``term.wrap()``, allows text containing sequences to be word-wrapped without breaking mid-sequence and honoring their printable width.
-  * introduced context manager ``cbreak`` which is equivalent to ``tty.cbreak``, placing the terminal in 'cooked' mode, allowing input from stdin to be read as each key is pressed (line-buffering disabled).
   * introduced method ``inkey()``, which will return 1 or more characters as a unicode sequence, with attributes ``.code`` and ``.name`` non-None when a multibyte sequence is received, allowing arrow keys and such to be